 Students must, throughout the entire calendar year, abstain from the use of tobacco, vaping of any kind (tobacco or non-tobacco), alcohol and/or illegal drugs.
-A student shall not have in their possession, buy, sell, or give away marijuana, or any substance defined by law as a drug.
+A student shall not have in their possession, buy, sell, or give away marijuana, or any substance defined by g.
+It is not a violation for a student to be in possession of law as a drug.
 It is not a violation for a student to be in possession of a legally defined drug specifically prescribed for the student's own use by their doctor.